koengr/QCforBusiness/backups/_essentials/applications-overview.md

 {: .no_toc }

 This is the part where most enterprises get excited.
-Can we combine the success of AI and machine learning with the radically new capabilities of quantum computers?
+Can we combine the success of artificial intelligence (AI) and machine learning with the radically new capabilities of quantum computers?
 Can we create a superpowered version of ChatGPT or DALL-E, or at least speed up the demanding training process?

-In this section, we’ll take a closer look at the known applications for quantum computers on “non-quantum problems” other than cryptography.
+In this section, we’ll take a closer look at the known applications for quantum computers on ‘non-quantum problems’ other than cryptography.
 We focus specifically on the harder optimisation problems that currently take up large amounts of classical resources.
 Under the hood, all such applications are based on concrete mathematical problems such as binary